The 10 Privacy Principles of PIPEDA – Identifying Purposes

 Identifying Purposes

-The principle of Identifying Purposes states that your organization must clearly identify the purposes for which personal information is collected, either before or at time of collection.
+The principle of Identifying Purposes states that an organization must clearly identify the purposes for which personal information is collected, either before or at time of collection.
 This also helps organizations comply with the Openness and Individual Access principles.

 When Collecting Personal Information